 Recognize fissionable material labels and the hazards associated with improper handling of those containers holding fissionable material.

-Identify the correct actions to minimize the risk of being exposed to an accidental criticality.
+Identify the correct actions to take to prevent an accidental criticality.

 Identify the correct actions to minimize radiation exposure in the event of an accidental criticality

 Nuclear criticality accidents have killed, but these accidents don’t happen often because when they do occur, the results have historically proven disastrous; regulations, training, and procedural safeguards have all intensified in the wake of high-profile, fatal events around the world.

 Accidental criticality is a hazard unique to facilities where fissionable materials are handled or stored, such as nuclear fuel manufacturing and processing facilities.
 The Nuclear Regulatory Commission characterizes these events as “uncontrolled nuclear fission chain reactions.”
 So, that’s what we’re talking about, and unexpected, unplanned nuclear episode that poses risk to human health and wellbeing proportionate to the size of event and proximity of those exposed.

 "Fissionable" material is a category of radioactive materials.
 Besides giving off radiation, this material has a special hazard.
 If too much fissionable material is brought together under the right conditions, an uncontrolled criticality could occur.
 Eerie blue light is often associated with these events.
 Human error and the bypassing of important safeguards are recent causes of fatal criticality events, which is why proper basic training for awareness is important.

 An uncontrolled criticality is dangerous because it instantly releases an extremely large amount of radiation.
 The amount of radiation released in an uncontrolled criticality could be enough to kill a person who is standing within a few feet of the source of the criticality.